 What are Explorers?

-Scouts is the third section in Scouting, and is for boys and girls aged 10½ to 14.
-Scouts take part in a wide range of activities as part of their programme, from archery to expeditions.
-There are many awards that Scouts can work towards, completing Challenges to get the Chief Scout’s Gold Award.
-However, taking part and having fun is just as important as what you achieve as a Scout.
+Explorers is the fourth section in Scouting, and is for boys and girls aged 14 to 18.
+Explorers take part in a wide range of activities as part of their programme, from archery to expeditions.
+There are many awards that Explorers can work towards, completing Challenges to get the Queens Scout Award.
+However, taking part and having fun is just as important as what you achieve as an Explorer.

-Being outdoors is really important and Scouts love to learn new skills, such as camping, survival and cooking as well as the wide range of adventurous activities, anything from abseiling to yachting.
+Being outdoors is really important and Explorers love to learn new skills, such as camping, survival and cooking as well as the wide range of adventurous activities, anything from abseiling to yachting.
 Explorers is about getting out and about and camping in all the months of the year, whatever the weather!

 Name: Matthew Paige-Stimson

-Bio: Joined the Exec team in 2018 to support the Group in management of our finances and fundraising activities.
-Matthew was raised on a Lincolnshire farm so grew up outdoors filling his free-time with fishing, rafting, tree climbing, ditch jumping and den making.
-He is a former Cub and Scout and has a passion for hill-walking and wild-camping.
-His latest adventures in Wales have moved onto hammock camping and he therefore joins the rank of "Tree-hugger".
+Bio: Matthew was raised on a Lincolnshire farm so grew up outdoors filling his free-time with fishing, rafting, tree climbing, ditch jumping and den making.
+He is a former Cub and Scout and has a passion for hill-walking and wild-camping and hammock camping and camping whenever the opportunity arises.